zkmkarlsruhe/museum-label/README.md

 * demo2: displays example museum label text in the detected language
 * prompt: interaction logic prompt, ie. "Please speak in your native language."
 * textlabel: integrated prompt and museum label (current prototype)

-_The default system is a Raspberry Pi but the display can also be run on macOS with the TF-Luna sensor connected via a USB serial port adapter._

-See `SETUP_RPI.md` for details on setting up a Raspberry Pi to run the display component.

 Scripts & Automation
 --------------------